 Hong Kong diners offered protest-inspired 'eyeball' mocktails and 'tear gas' eggs

-HONG KONG: Protests that have roiled Hong Kong for more than three months are providing culinary inspiration for a restaurant that offers a themed menu with spicy wasabi-spiked "tear gas" eggs and a drink shaped like a bloodied eyeball.
+HONG KONG: Protests that have roiled Hong Kong for more than three months are providing culinary inspiration for a restaurant that offers a themed menu with spicy wasabi-spiked "tear gas" eggs and a drink that features a bloodied "eyeball".

-The drink, which refers to a gruesome injury suffered by a medic, is on offer along with an "Eye for an Eye" mocktail, featuring a round rubbery longan fruit punctured by strawberry syrup, at the Chinese-ruled city's Spicy Andong restaurant.
+The drink, called "Eye for an Eye" mocktail, is served at the Chinese-ruled city's Spicy Andong restaurant.

+The iced beverage, which features a round rubbery longan fruit with a trail of strawberry syrup, refers to a gruesome injury suffered by a medic who was struck in the eye by a beanbag round fired by police.

 READ: Hong Kong hills shine with protest lights in Mid-Autumn Festival rally